rambotech/BOG.DropZone/README.md

 These actions require the admin token, if one is defined for the drop zone site.

 *Get Security Info* :: returns information on client attempts to access the site with an invalid access token value.

 *Reset* :: wipes out all drop zones, including their payloads and references.

 *Shutdown* :: stops the web server operation.
 It must be retarted from the command line.

 ## Why only strings
 The drop zone is only concerned with a payload, not what is inside it.
 The content is known to both the sender and receiver, so it can be cast by them.

 ## Best Practice
-The drop zone is intended to be cheap to install and run, and can run on multiple web servers to spread out the load and provide redundancy.
+The drop zone is intended to be cheap to install and run, and can run on multiple web servers to spread the load and provide redundancy.
 There is no intercommunication among drop zones.

 Also, like its inspiration project (BOG.Pathways.Server), it makes no guarantees of delivery and the sender and receiver take all responsibility for resending missing or dropped work.
 BOG.DropZone was designed for simplicity, and as such is a good tool for coordinating data among various processes.
 If you need guaranteed delivery, look at another project.

 The project BOG.DropZone.Client (written in .NET Standard) is for .NET applications using BOG.DropZone, and contains support for encryption of payloads.

 ## Example usage

 Build the BOG.DropZone project and run it locally.

-Create a console application, and add a reference to BOG.DropZone.Client from either the project here, or v1.8.1 from the Nuget package repository [here](https://www.nuget.org/packages/BOG.DropZone.Client/).
+Create a console application, and add a reference to BOG.DropZone.Client from either the project here, or
+from the Nuget package repository [here](https://www.nuget.org/packages/BOG.DropZone.Client/).
 Replace the content of Program.cs with the code below.

-*Note: This was written to demostrate v1 which did not support recipients, but you can add the optional **recipient** parameter to **Dropoff()** and **Pickup()**  *
+*Note: This was written to demostrate v1 which did not support recipients.
+The current example is maintained in the project BOG.DropZone.Test (dotnetcore console app).

 ```C#
 // Note: be sure to match these two assembly versions to the dropzone target version in use.